SAP/ui5-webcomponents/docs/Public Module Imports.md

 import "@ui5/webcomponents-base/dist/features/PropertiesFormatSupport.js";
 ```

 By default, all `i18n` resources are in `JSON` format.
-Registering a such a resource does not require any additional code:
+Registering such a resource does not require any additional code:

 ```js
 import { registerI18nBundle } from "@ui5/webcomponents-base/dist/asset-registries/i18n.js";